injadlu/KDDCUP2022/README.md

 ### for GRU_train:
 1. modify the file prepare.py to your path.
 2. if you want to train GRU-ALL, set the output_len 288,
-   if you want to train GRU-FH, set the output_len 144.
+   elif you want to train GRU-FH, set the output_len 144.
 3. model training
 ```Bash
 python train.py #Bash